Air Scout: Hungary

 Hungarian scouts were forerunners of Air Scouting in Europe.
 During the 1933 World Jamboree held in Hungary, they organized an air show with gliders.
-On August 9 there was a special Air Scout reception with Robert Baden-Powell, Pál Teleki, Hungarian Chief Scout, and László Almásy, Chief of the Hungarian Scout Air Squads.
-With the advent of democracy, after the years of communist rule when Scouting was banned, Magyar Cserkészszövetség (Hungarian Scout Association), a WOSM member, had not yet officially started an Air Scouting program, but recently an Air Scout Group – Repülőcserkész – has been formed in Gyor in the western region of Hungary, and is believed to be the only one in Hungary (as of October 2014).
-The local flying organisations around Gyor regional Airport are supported them with access to appropriate activities.
-The Group is adapting their Air Scouting Program from a wide variety of sources including Poland, Ireland, Spain and UK.
+On August 9, there was a special Air Scout reception with Robert Baden-Powell, Pál Teleki, Hungarian Chief Scout, and László Almásy, Chief of the Hungarian Scout Air Squads.
+With the advent of democracy, after the years of communist rule when Scouting was banned, Magyar Cserkészszövetség (Hungarian Scout Association), a WOSM member, had not officially started an Air Scouting programme.
+Still, recently, an Air Scout Group – Repülőcserkész – has been formed in Gyor in the western region of Hungary and is believed to be the only one in Hungary (as of October 2014).
+The local flying organisations around Gyor Regional Airport have supported them with access to appropriate activities.
+The Group is adapting their Air Scouting Programme from a various of sources, including Poland, Ireland, Spain and the UK.